-A survey of missions from AD 30 to the present is conducted in this study.
+2 semester hours credit A survey of missions from AD 30 to the present is conducted in this study.
 It offers a panoramic view of Christian missions and prepares the committed Christian for a working knowledge of the Great Commission.

-CH-155 - Laws of Teaching

-Teaching fundamentals and basics of classroom techniques are offered for the teacher.
+CH-155 - Laws of Teaching2 semester hours creditTeaching fundamentals and basics of classroom techniques are offered for the teacher.
 Laws of teaching offer the educator a concise guideline for instruction.